florianthepro/script/ai/README.md

-made by ai with funktional testing
+made with the use of ai